alanajac/interview_scheduler/README.md

 In this section I provide a step-by-step tutorial of how to use the API to obtain a collection of time-slots for an interview of a candidate by one or more interviewers, by inputing their time-slots availability according to the description in the Section 1.
 There is also the option of using an already filled database with some data.
 To check the commands without the need of adding the data to it.

-The file support_file.dat contains data to be used in the step-by-step procedure below.
+The file support_datafile.dat contains data to be used in the step-by-step procedure below.
 In the folder /sqlite/ there is already a filled database which are already loaded and can be used straight to get the results.
 If you prefer to do that test instead, go straight to **section 5.4**